 Conclusion:

 During medical training, involvement of students in patient care can lead to increase risk of harm to patients.
-Interventions at multiple levels can mitigate this risk and new advances in technology that can help medical facilities train students in a safe environment.
+Interventions at multiple levels can mitigate this risk.
+These include early ethics curriculum in preclinical years, early exposure to clinical encounters, continual faculty education, and new advances in technology that can help medical facilities train students in a safe environment.
 Nonetheless, students are, and will continue to be, responsible for patient safety in every action they take in training.
 By obtaining complete consent from patients for student involvement, and practicing clinical skills in a safe and observed environment, medical education can simultaneously promote education and patient safety.

 References: